cscart/docs/en/user_guide/look_and_feel/documents/index.rst

 Documents
 *********

-Starting with version 4.4.1, CS-Cart and Multi-Vendor come with a built-in editor for documents, such as invoices, packing slips, and gift certificates.
+CS-Cart and Multi-Vendor come with a built-in editor for documents, such as invoices, packing slips, and gift certificates.
 You can customize the documents according to your needs, or import the documents that were created and exported by someone else.

 To access the document editor, go to **Design → Documents**.

 .. note::

-    If you upgraded to 4.4.1 from an earlier version of CS-Cart or Multi-Vendor, :doc:`you may need to enable the editor first. <enable_document_editor>`
+    If you don't see this menu item, :doc:`you may need to enable the editor first. <enable_document_editor>`

 .. contents::
    :backlinks: none